WalterMaroney/Cosmos.Cms/README.md

 ## Origin

-If you would like to know why Cosmos HL was created, read [the origin story](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Origin.md).
+If you would like to know why Cosmos HL was created and how it was architected, please read [the origin story](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Origin.md).

-## Cloud-first Design

-Cosmos HL is built for the cloud and can integrate with services such as:

-* Content Distribution Networks
-  * Akamai
-  * Microsoft
-  * Verizon
-* Blob storage for static files (CSS, JavaScript, images, etc.)
-* Google Translate (v3)
-* OAuth
-  * Google
-  * Microsoft

 ## Getting Started